-- Combine the Flaxseed, Plant Milk, Maple Syrup and Vanilla Extract in a bowl.
+- Combine the flaxseed meal, plant milk, maple syrup and vanilla extract in a bowl.
 Stir together thoroughly using a whisk or fork.1 cup Ground Flaxseed, 2 cups Plant Milk, 2 tablespoon Maple Syrup, 1 teaspoon Vanilla Extract

 - Remove the bowl from the fridge and stir the pudding well.